 One of the best places to learn about Irish whiskey and how the production of it differs from, say, Scotch whisky, is to tour the Kilbeggan Distillery, which also happens to be a convenient stop on the Dublin to Galway drive!

 Located on the border of counties Westmeath and Roscommon lies the small city of Athlone, which located almost completely in the geographic centre of Ireland.
-Only a short detour from the M6, Athlone makes a perfect stop on the drive from Dublin to Galway.
+Only a short detour from the M6, there are many things to do in Athlone, making this a perfect stop on the drive from Dublin to Galway.

-The most famous and interesting tourist attraction, however, would have to be the Athlone Castle, which has existed, in one form or another, for almost 5,000 years.
-Today, it is in its own excellently-preserved 13th-century state and sits on the banks of the River Shannon.
+If you’re wondering what to do in Athlone, the most famous and interesting tourist attraction would have to be the Athlone Castle, which has existed, in one form or another, for almost 5,000 years.
+Today, it is in its own excellently preserved 13th-century state and sits on the banks of the River Shannon.

 4. Clonmacnoise Monastery